 Artificial Intelligence to assist Suicide Prevention with Google Grant Funding

-Google.org has announced today that Turning Point, in partnership with Monash University, will receive a major grant to use artificial intelligence (AI) to assist the coding of national ambulance data for suicide-related attendances.
+Google.org has funded Turning Point, in partnership with Monash University, to receive a major grant to use artificial intelligence (AI) to assist the coding of national ambulance data for suicide-related attendances.